itsmattsoria/ms2016/climbing-log.md

 - V3 - fail
 - V4
   + The red one with the dyno — took me a few tries, but I got it, and boy did it feel good!

+#### 12.30.16 - BKB
+- 10A (auto)
+- 10B (auto)
+- 11B (auto) - fail
+  + Same route I've been working on.
+Made some good progress on it though, got a few movements past where I was previously.